Kachachan/LibreEHR/INSTALL.md

 **Q. How do I restart the apache service?**

 Restart apache service by using `sudo apache2ctl restart` on a terminal for Linux.
 For Windows, restart apache service by using the XAMPP control interface, located in system tray (if running) or from `xampp-control.exe` in `C:\xampp`.
-You can restart apache by navigating to `C:\xampp\apache\bin` using CMD and executing `httpd -k restart`.
+You can also restart apache by navigating to `C:\xampp\apache\bin` using CMD and executing `httpd -k restart`.

 **Q. I need help!
 How do I reach you?**